Manx revolt of 1275: Background

 Alexander III of Scotland, undertook a campaign to renew his kingdom's struggle to wrest the Hebridean region and Isle of Man from Norwegian overlordship.
 In so doing, Alexander III provoked a retaliatory military response from Haakon IV of Norway, resulting in the Battle of Largs and Haakon's wintering at Orkney.
 The campaign ultimately ended in failure with the latter's weakening health and death in 1263.

 With Haakon's death Alexander III seized the initiative, and oversaw a series of invasions into the Isles and northern Scotland.
 Recognising this dramatic shift in royal authority, Magnús Óláfsson, King of Mann and the Isles, submitted to Alexander III within the year, and in so doing, symbolised the complete collapse of Norwegian sovereignty in the Isles.
 The following year, Magnús died without a legitimate heir to succeed him.
-In 1266, Alexander III pacifically secured the Hebrides and Mann from Hákon's son and successor, Magnús Hákonarson, King of Norway (died 1280), by way of the Treaty of Perth.
+In 1266, Alexander III peacefully secured the Hebrides and Mann from Hákon's son and successor, Magnús Hákonarson, King of Norway (died 1280), by way of the Treaty of Perth.

 Following the conclusion of the treaty, Alexander III entrusted control of Mann into the hands of royal officials.
 Four such bailiffs or justiciars are known to have been appointed to govern the island: a certain "Godredus Mac Mares"; Alan, illegitimate son of Thomas fitz Roland, Earl of Atholl (died 1231); a certain "Mauricius Okarefair" / "Mauricio Acarsan"; and Reginald, the king's chaplain.
 Scottish exchequer records also reveal that the Scottish Crown held several Manx hostages as a means to ensure order on the island.